rkulla/vimogen/README.md

 as they were installed as Pathogen bundles.
 Vimogen will look in your bundle directory and generate a $HOME/.vimogen_repos for you the first time you run it.

+Q: What if I use different plugins depending on what operating system I'm using at any given time?

+A: You can either create a different .vimogen_repos file for each machine or you can use the same one and just use 'if' conditions to check what platform you're on in your .vimrc file.
+See my <a href="https://github.com/rkulla/vimrc">vimrc</a> for examples.

 Q: Can Vimogen install Vim color schemes, like Molokai?

 A: Absolutely.
 Anything that works with Pathogen (which is almost everything)